fageer/fageer/README.md

 * 🌍  I'm based in Riyadh, Saudi Arabia.
 * ✉️  You can contact me at [fageern@gmail.com.](mailto:fageern@gmail.com.)
 * 🧠  I'm learning JavaScript, React JS ...
-* 🤝  I'm open to collaborating on Other Web Applications Projects.
+* 🤝  I'm open to collaborating on Other Projects.

 ### Skills